ph1losof/ecolog.nvim/README.md

-        override = false, -- When true, AWS secrets take precedence over .env files and shell variables region = "us-west-2", -- Required: AWS region where your secrets are stored profile = "default", -- Optional: AWS profile to use secrets = { -- Required: List of secret names to fetch "my-app/dev/database",
+        override = false, -- When true, AWS secrets take precedence over .env files and shell variables region = "us-west-2", -- Required: AWS region where your secrets are stored profile = "default", -- Optional: AWS profile to use secrets = { -- Optional: List of secret names to fetch on startup "my-app/dev/database",
           "my-app/dev/api"
         },